-The Company trades on the Aequitas NEO Exchange (the "NEO Exchange") under the symbol MLC.
+The common shares of the Company trade on the NEO Exchange (the "NEO Exchange") under the symbol MLC.

-Prior to October 19, 2018, the Company's business of an investment firm was primarily focused on investing in public and private debt securities of and making term loans (including bridge and mezzanine debt) to issuers in a broad range of natural resource sectors, including energy, base and precious metals and other commodities, and issuers involved in exploration and development, and may also included financing other resource-related businesses and investing in public and private equity and quasi-equity securities.
+Prior to October 19, 2018, the Company's business of an investment firm was primarily focused on investing in public and private debt securities of and making term loans (including bridge and mezzanine debt) to issuers in a broad range of natural resource sectors, including energy, base and precious metals and other commodities, and issuers involved in exploration and development.
+The Company's business also include financing other resource-related businesses and investing in public and private equity and quasi-equity securities.
 The portfolio was managed by Marret Asset Management Inc. (the "Former Manager") under a management services agreement ("MSA").
 Pursuant to the MSA, the Former Manager was responsible for the management of the Company's business, including the Company's day-to-day investment operations.
 On October 19, 2018, the Company terminated the MSA except for retaining the Former Manager to continue to manage the Company's investment in Cline Mining Corporation ("Cline").

-On October 19, 2018, the Company completed a plan of arrangement (the "Arrangement") pursuant to which, among other things, it raised additional financing of approximately \$40.6 million through completion of a private placement offering and expanded its focus from natural resource lending to a broader lending-oriented credit platform.
-In connection with the Arrangement, the Company acquired and actively manages and monitors a portfolio of loans and other investments with credit-oriented characteristics.
+On October 19, 2018, the Company completed a plan of arrangement under the Business Corporations Act (Ontario) (the "Arrangement") pursuant to which, among other things, it raised additional financing of approximately \$30.9 million through completion of a private placement and expanded its focus from natural resource lending to a broader lending-oriented credit platform.
+In connection with the Arrangement, the Company acquired an initial portfolio of loans and other investments with credit-oriented characteristics and now actively manages and monitors its loan portfolio on an ongoing basis.
 The Company's objective is to actively source, evaluate, underwrite, monitor, and primarily invest in additional loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle.
 The Company applies rigorous and deep due diligence to the credit opportunities it assesses.
 Priorities include: establishing downside protection and principal preservation through financial and structural protections; seeking to generate attractive returns utilizing the skill and experience of management; and leveraging the expertise and network of management.